Nabeel20/Badr/README.md

 ## Updating a child component

 To update a child component, you can directly modify its value using: `child.value = newValue`.
+For continuous updates, use `:onUpdate()`, and ensure to call component update method.

 ### Retrieving a child component by id